Jim Riggleman: Washington Nationals (2009–2011)

 Riggleman was named bench coach for the Washington Nationals for the 2009 season, and was promoted to interim manager on July 12, 2009, following Manny Acta's midseason dismissal.
 Riggleman picked McLaren as his bench coach.
-Jim Riggleman hired Burton Rocks as his agent and he negotiated his managerial deal with the Washington Nationals in November 2009.
+Riggleman hired Burton Rocks as his agent to negotiate his managerial deal with the Washington Nationals in November 2009.
 The Nationals retained Riggleman as manager for the 2010 and 2011 seasons, but on June 23, 2011, he resigned as manager of the Nationals after a win against the Seattle Mariners and after the team won 11 of its previous 12 games.
-Riggleman was unhappy that the team had yet to pick up his contract option for the 2012 season.
-He said he told team management before the game that he "wanted to have a conversation" about his contract before the team left for a series against the Chicago White Sox, but "they didn't want to do that", so he offered his resignation.
+Riggleman was unhappy the team had yet to pick up his contract option for the 2012 season.
+He said he told team management before the game he "wanted to have a conversation" about his contract before the team left for a series against the Chicago White Sox, but "they didn't want to do that", so he offered his resignation.
 "I'm 58, I'm too old to be disrespected", he said.
 He finished with a record of 140 wins and 172 losses.

 Cincinnati Reds (2012–2018)

-For the 2012 season, Riggleman managed the Cincinnati Reds AA minor league affiliate Pensacola Blue Wahoos, ending the season with a 68–70 record.
+For the 2012 season, Riggleman managed the Cincinnati Reds AA minor league affiliate, the Pensacola Blue Wahoos, ending the season with a 68–70 record.
 On December 12, 2012, Riggleman was promoted to manage the Reds' Class AAA team, the Louisville Bats, in 2013.
-On January 6, 2014, the Reds announced that Riggleman would return as manager of the Bats in 2014.
-On November 10, 2014, the Reds announced that Riggleman would be their third base coach for the 2015 season replacing Steve Smith.
+On January 6, 2014, the Reds announced Riggleman would return as manager of the Bats in 2014.
+On November 10, 2014, the Reds announced Riggleman would be their third base coach for the 2015 season replacing Steve Smith.
 On April 19, 2018, Riggleman was named interim manager after the firing of Bryan Price.
 He was not retained as the manager after the 2018 season.